rickypeng99/yugioh_web/README.md

 # Yu-Gi-Oh multiplayer web game & framework - Developing
 A realization of the popular trading card game - yugioh on web using React.js.
-The project includes a completely remade engine, a multiplayer functionality (currently planning to utilize webRTC) and interfaces to create custom cards using Javascript.
+The project includes a completely remade engine, a multiplayer functionality (currently planning to utilize websocket) and interfaces to create custom cards using Javascript.

 ## Works done (As of March 3rd 2021):
  - Playmat: You can rotate over x-axis, move it to different directions and change its size.